SPONSORED SCIENTIFIC RESEARCH PROGRAM

 ) reported a similar result by analysis of marker enzymes in the liver of the rat.
 In addition to confirming the results of the first paper, however, a huge surprise was observed: rats fed the KAMUT®

-The third paper, hopefully published in late 2013 or early 2014, will describe research where pasta was used instead of bread again with the aim to show the protection against oxidative stress produced by a diet of ancient grain products compared to modern grain products fed to rats.
+described research where pasta was used instead of bread again with the aim to show the protection against oxidative stress produced by a diet of ancient grain products compared to modern grain products fed to rats.
 This study not only confirmed the previous results but also showed that modern wheat pasta is causing inflammation of certain organs while there was no inflammation observed in these same organs or any others by rats eating the ancient KAMUT® brand khorasan wheat pasta.
 These results regarding inflammation were observed in the control group of rats which did not receive the DOX injection.
 Further histological evaluation of the duodenum morphology showed a flattened mucosa, an unusual shape and shortening of the villi, and a high lymphocyte infiltration, while no modifications were detected in KAMUT® khorasan pasta fed animals.

 The first paper studying the effect of KAMUT®

-Brand ancient grain compared to modern wheat on healthy humans was published as Characterization of Khorasan wheat (KAMUT® ) and impact of a replacement diet on cardiovascular risk factors: cross-over dietary intervention study
+brand khorasan ancient grain compared to modern wheat on healthy humans was published as Characterization of Khorasan wheat (Kamut) and impact of a replacement diet on cardiovascular risk factors: cross-over dietary intervention study

 (Sofi et al.